 Visiting Chelsea Flower Show

 Cactus in the Great Pavilion

-This was a wonderful British experience and we thoroughly enjoyed ourselves.
+This was a wonderful British experience, and we thoroughly enjoyed ourselves.
 The surrounding area also gets involved with their shop fronts decorated with garden themes.
-Despite it being very busy when we arrived, which made it difficult to get in close to the exhibits, it did quieten down as the afternoon wore on.
-If you are wanting less crowds, then I recommend visiting either early morning (as British people are not early risers) or later in the afternoon.
+Despite it being very busy when we arrived, which made it difficult to get close to the exhibits, it did quieten down as the afternoon wore on.
+If you want fewer crowds, I recommend visiting either early morning (as British people are not early risers) or later in the afternoon.

+Visiting Chelsea Flower Show